cryptocav/volt-trading-dash/index.md

 Welcome to the public‑facing lab for the **VOLT crypto trading engine** —
 a modular system for testing, evolving, and deploying automated strategies with full transparency.

-This site documents every part of the VOLT system — from historical backtests to PineScript generation, live monitor mode, and the core design philosophy behind it all.
+Currently, this site is focused on **PRISM**, the active signal model behind VOLT’s daily allocation engine.
+PRISM intelligently allocates USDC into top-performing crypto assets using daily momentum, trend, and volatility filters — with results posted daily on [@volt_signals](https://t.me/volt_signals).

-Whether you're looking to build your own trading framework, run signal sweeps, or simply observe the system in action — you're in the right place.
+Whether you're looking to follow live signals, run your own strategy experiments, or learn how to build robust systems — you're in the right place.

 ---